 - Comparison guides: “X vs. Y — Which Is Better for Beginners?”

-- Honest reviews: Pros, cons, and who the product is actually for (including who it is not for).
+- Honest reviews: Pros, cons, and who it’s for (and who it’s not).

-- How-to tutorials: Teaching a related skill that naturally leads to the product recommendation.
+- How-to tutorials: Teaching a skill that naturally leads to the product recommendation.

-- Problem-solution articles: Addressing a pain point your audience has, then presenting the product as part of the solution.
+- Problem-solution articles: Address a pain point, then show the product as part of the solution.

-The key principle: be the person who helps your reader make a smart decision, not the person trying to take their money.
-If you genuinely believe in what you are promoting, this comes naturally.
+Be the person who helps your reader make a smart decision.
+Don’t try to take their money.

 Step 3: Drive targeted traffic with SEO and AI

-You do not need millions of visitors.
-You need the right visitors — people who are actively researching a purchase decision in your niche.
+You don’t need millions of visitors.
+You need the right visitors — people actively researching a purchase.

-The most effective free traffic strategy for high ticket affiliate marketing is SEO-driven blog content targeting buyer-intent keywords.
-These are searches like:
+The best free traffic strategy is SEO-driven blog content targeting buyer-intent keywords like:

 - “[Product name] review”